globalpayments-samples/online-payments-auth-and-delayed-capture/tests/README.md

-# E2E Tests for Card Payment Implementations
+# E2E Tests for Authorization and Delayed Capture Implementations

-This directory contains end-to-end tests that verify the functionality of card payment processing across all implementations (Node.js, Python, PHP, Java, .NET, and Go).
+This directory contains end-to-end tests that verify the functionality of authorization and delayed capture payment processing across all implementations (Node.js, PHP, Java, and .NET).

 ## Setup